Menu

 Breakfast, Lunch

-Today you will take an express train to the enchanting city of Hakodate, Hokkaido.
-This historic port city with its 19th century streetscapes has a distinctly European feel.
-It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders, and that foreign influence and architecture make this city so intriguing.
+This historic port city with its 19th-century streetscapes has a distinctly European feel.
+It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders, and foreign influence and architecture make this city so intriguing.
+On the guided tour of Hakodate, you will visit several historical sites in the Motomachi district as well as the heritage Red Brick Warehouse district down on the waterfront (along with the giant Christmas tree!)
+The Ainu Museum included in the tour provides information on the diversity by celebrating the history and culture of Hokkaido’s indigenous people.

 Breakfast, Dinner